UN-OCHA/styleguide/README.md

 ### Deployment

-There are sourcemaps included for developer convenience, but they should be excluded when finalizing changes.
+There are Sass sourcemaps included for developer convenience, but they should be excluded when finalizing changes.
 There is an npm task that allows a "production" compile to run, which then presents the changes for review:

 ```
 npm run deploy